-- 5.2 In some parts of Sefton, the impact of conversions to HMOs (but also flats) was considered to be having a significant detrimental impact, and so an Article 4 direction was implemented. - 5.3 The Council has implemented an article 4 direction for small HMOs in two areas in Sefton (Southport and South Sefton).
+5.2 In some parts of Sefton, the impact of conversions to HMOs (but also flats) was considered to be having a significant detrimental impact, and so an Article 4 direction was implemented.

+5.3 The Council has implemented an article 4 direction for small HMOs in two areas in Sefton (Southport and South Sefton).
 In these areas the Council has removed the permitted development rights to convert a dwellinghouse (C3 use) to a House in Multiple Occupation for up to 6 occupants (C4 use).
 In these areas, planning permission is now required for all HMOs.
 Elsewhere, permission is only required if the HMO is to have 7 occupants or more.
 The article 4 areas cover Bootle, Seaforth, Waterloo and central Southport.
-These areas are identified in appendix A. - 5.3 The rationale for the setting of an article 4 in these areas is set out in supporting evidence to the article 4 direction (available at www.sefton.gov.uk/article4hmo).
+These areas are identified in appendix A.

+5.3 The rationale for the setting of an article 4 in these areas is set out in supporting evidence to the article 4 direction (available at www.sefton.gov.uk/article4hmo).
 This document identifies the social, environmental and economic issues that are prevalent in these areas that make them more susceptible to problems caused by an over-concentration of HMOs, which affect the character of the area.
 These have been identified as high deprivation, high unemployment, higher crime, more homes in poor condition, low demand, low value housing, greater prevalence of environmental issues and higher instances of antisocial behaviour.
 As a result, the Council considers it necessary to restrict the total number of HMOs (and conversion to flats) within these areas, particularly where there are concentrations in local neighbourhoods.
-This will help to restrict significant harm to the character of the area and the living conditions of residents in neighbouring properties. - 5.4 Similarly, an overconcentration of conversions to flats can have similar negative impact, resulting in the same issues as conversions to HMOs.
+This will help to restrict significant harm to the character of the area and the living conditions of residents in neighbouring properties.

+5.4 Similarly, an overconcentration of conversions to flats can have similar negative impact, resulting in the same issues as conversions to HMOs.
 This is particularly a problem in areas where there is already a high concentration of converted flats, making it difficult for residential amenity to be maintained.
-The Council periodically review whether permitted development rights need to be restricted and it may consider additional Article 4 directions in the future. - 5.5 To reduce the impact of too many conversions to Flats or HMOs on a neighbourhood, the Council will apply maximum concentration of conversions to Flats or HMOs in a local area.
+The Council periodically review whether permitted development rights need to be restricted and it may consider additional Article 4 directions in the future.

+5.5 To reduce the impact of too many conversions to Flats or HMOs on a neighbourhood within the article 4 area (see Appendix A), the Council will apply maximum concentration of conversions to Flats or HMOs to 10% of the properties in a local area.
 The Local Area will be defined as being within a 100m radius of a proposal for conversion to flats or HMOs.
-The maximum number of conversions to flats or HMOs in a 100m radius of the application property will be:
+Note - this policy, on a maximum concentration of conversions, does not apply to areas outside of the article 4 direction area.